thorstendb-ARM/vscode-cmsis-debugger-tdb/docs/setup.md

 binary files in the correct formats.
 Thus, you need to amend your project's `*.csolution.yml` and `*.cproject.yml` files.

-- Make sure that the [ELF](https://developer.arm.com/documentation/dui0101/latest/) file is written using the [DWARF Verion 5](https://dwarfstd.org/dwarf5std.html) format.
+- Make sure that the [ELF](https://developer.arm.com/documentation/dui0101/latest/) file is written using the [DWARF Version 5](https://dwarfstd.org/dwarf5std.html) format.
 For example, when generated with the [Arm Compiler for Embedded](https://developer.arm.com/Tools%20and%20Software/Arm%20Compiler%20for%20Embedded), add the following to your `*.csolution.yml` file (before the `projects:` section for example):